Meteor-Community-Packages/meteor-publication-collector/README.md

 ## Releases

+- `1.0.2` - Fix bug where `ready()` wasn't called if there were no results from a publication handler.
 - `1.0.1`
   - Fixes inconsistent results from publication collector (thanks @PhilippSpo in [#2](https://github.com/johanbrook/meteor-publication-collector/issues/2)).
   - Return an empty array if there are no returned documents from a publication ([#5](https://github.com/johanbrook/meteor-publication-collector/issues/5)).